andrecharneca/Vessel-Segmentation-pytorch/README.md

-# Renal Vessel Segmentation pytorch
+# Renal Vessel Segmentation PyTorch
 PyTorch implementation of the 3D UNet-VGG16 backbone for the SAIAD project.

 ## Folder Structure